 4. Small and mid-size businesses can grow quickly through this model.

 Disadvantages of B2C eCommerce Website

 1. A lot of struggle to survive and thrive in a cut-throat race.

 2. Website needs to be capable of handling multiple orders at once.

-3. Low value of orders keep the margin lower than B2B website.
+3. Low value of orders keeps the margin lower than B2B website.

 4. It is difficult to get repetitive customers and need to invest more in online marketing.

 Finally, let’s discuss the combination of these two concepts- a unified Magento 2 website.

 Benefits of Unified Magento 2 Website- Where B2B and B2C Combines

 Let’s face it!
 Building a B2B website is a costly affair.
 You need to spend a lot of time and effort to make up and running the B2B website in the eCommerce domain.
 But then, if you have an existing B2C website, you can readily expand it toward B2B at a reasonable cost.
 It has many advantages, such as:

 As we discussed in the first part of this blog, when it comes to the online platform, B2B and B2C models are not much different.
 They share common characteristics online and therefore, it is easy to manage them with the help of a unified database.
 It significantly improves your efficiency and boosts your business.